Neurodiagnostic Technologist Schools

 GateWay Community College Phoenix Arizona https://www.gatewaycc.edu 1

-School Data from IPEDS (Sourced in September, 2023)
+'20-'21 School Data from IPEDS (Sourced in September, 2023)

 Hybrid & Online Neurodiagnostic Technologist Programs

-While several traditional colleges offer on-campus neurodiagnostic technology (NDT) degrees, there are few accredited online and hybrid options due to the vital clinical portion that students must complete at an approved medical site.
-However, some programs offer the convenience and flexibility of hybrid (online + in-person) coursework for students that require more flexibility.
+While several traditional colleges offer on-campus neurodiagnostic technology (NDT) degrees, there are few accredited online and hybrid options due to the vital clinical portion students must complete at an approved medical site.
+However, some programs offer the convenience and flexibility of hybrid (online + in-person) coursework for students who require more flexibility.

 Two programs offer online courses expected to be completed in conjunction with supervised practicums (i.e., the hands-on portion of NDT training):